yudi-matsuzake/libstegim/README.md

 ## Testing and examples

-To make sure the compilation went well, you may run the test examples in `stegim/test`
+To make sure the compilation went well, you may run the test examples:

 ```shell
 cd build